 - Olives: Add extra oomph with olives.
 According to USDA's FoodData Central, one tablespoon of olives provides about 10 calories.
 Experiment with different types for different flavors such as kalamata or manzanilla.

-- Toasted Almonds and Walnuts: Though almonds are a source of fat and calories, they contain mostly unsaturated fat that may help protect against heart disease.
+- Toasted Nuts such as Almonds and Walnuts: Although nuts are a source of fat and calories, they contain mostly unsaturated fat that may help protect against heart disease.
 They also provide vitamin E, a nutrient that may be good for your heart.
 Toast nuts to crisp their texture and bring out their rich aroma and taste.

 - Oranges: Sliced oranges juice up the flavor of salads and add brightness with their sunny color.
 Plus, they give you a healthy dose of vitamin C and folate.